sneusse/servus/README.md

 ### Todos (unsorted)

+* [ ] combine map and array to one command and force a switch?
+* [ ] move the ref data to the back?
+* [ ] big ref mode without prepending a table and using byte offset as address?
 * [ ] Document packet layout
 * [ ] Draw some pictures
 * [ ] Document switch command